 For moms, a day at the salon is a sensory delight: a warm water wash with a scalp massage, the lovely scent of hair products, and someone clipping and styling our tired locks as we rest in a chair.
-But for some children, especially those with special needs or sensory processing disorder, the overstimulation of the senses from the sights, sounds, scents, and touch of the salon experience can be a stressful and difficult situation.
-Finding a trusted hairstylist for your child with special needs can be tricky.
+But for children with sensory processing disorder or special needs, the overstimulation of the senses from the sights, sounds, scents, and touch of the salon experience can be a stressful and difficult situation.
+Finding a trusted hairstylist can be tricky.
 Chris and Pam Worden from Cookie Cutters Haircuts for Kids in Colorado Springs equip their stylists with specialized training to work with all kids, including those on the autism spectrum.
 They shared their top 10 tips for salon visits:

 1. Talk to your child

 It is completely normal to have anxiety about a haircut.
 If age appropriate, start by talking to your child about whether they feel ready for a haircut and if they have any fears or anxieties about it.
-Some children are more ready and can go straight into a salon for a haircut and some need more time and preparation to feel comfortable.
+Some children are more ready and can go straight into a salon for a haircut, others need more time and preparation to feel comfortable.

 2. Do your research

 Once you know how your child is feeling, do your research.
-Go online, look around town, speak to your neighbors, and analyze the different salon options in your area.
+Go online, look around, speak to your neighbors, and analyze the different salon options in your area.
 Choosing the right salon experience for your child’s needs is crucial.

 Once you have narrowed down a small selection of salons, call them.
 Speak with a hairstylist and ask them what the experience is like.
 Ask if he or she has worked with or is trained to work with children who have special needs or sensory issues, and what care they take when working with them.
 This interaction will help you narrow down your list.